VEZY/MultiScaleTreeGraph.jl/README.md

 ] add MultiScaleTreeGraph
 ```

-Or if you prefer the the development version:
+Or if you prefer the development version:

 ```julia
 using Pkg